huggingface/transformers/docs/source/main_classes/deepspeed.rst

 There are multiple other values that are specific to DeepSpeed-only and those you will have to set manually to suit your needs.

+In your own programs, you can also use the following approach if you'd like to modify the DeepSpeed config as a master and configure :class:`~transformers.TrainingArguments` based on that.
+The steps are:

+1. Create or load the DeepSpeed configuration to be used as a master configuration
+2. Create the :class:`~transformers.TrainingArguments` object based on these values

+Do note that some values, such as :obj:`scheduler.params.total_num_steps` are calculated by :class:`~transformers.Trainer` during ``train``, but you can of course do the math yourself.

 .. _deepspeed-zero: